CenticMurcia/curso-ciencia-datos/06. Neural Networks/Autoencoder/readme.md

 ## Theory

+> #### What is an autoencoder?
-- Standard autoencoders: Made for reconstruct the input.
-No continuous latant space.
+>  Same input and output shape neural network made for reconstruct the input.
-  - **Simple Autoencoder**: Same input and output net with a smaller middle hidden layer (botleneck layer, latent vector).
+>
+>  Applications:
+>  - Compress information (Bottleneck Autoencoder)
+>  - Unsupervised feature extractor (Bottleneck Autoencoder & Deepstack Autoencoder)

+- Architectures:
+  - **Bottleneck Autoencoder**: only the bottleneck layer (smaller middle hidden layer) is used as extracted features.
+The main issue is that the surrounding layers have to be very large so that enough information is beeing captures.
+  - **Deepstack Autoencoder**: all hidden layers are being used extracted features.
+Dimension isn't beeing reduced, but enlarged.
-  - **Denoising Autoencoder (DAE)**: Adds noise to the input to learn how to remove noise.
+- **Denoising Autoencoder (DAE)**: Adds noise to the input to learn how to reconstrut the original input.
+  - images:
+    - NOISE: Random normal noise to the pixels.
-  - Only have a recontruction loss (pixel mean squared error for example)
+    - LOSS: Only have a recontruction loss (pixel MSE for example)
+  - Tabular:
+    - NOISE: "inputSwapNoise" probability: 0.15 means 15% of features replaced by values from another row OF SAME FEATS (NO cross feature noise).
 - **Variational Autoencoder (VAE)**: Initially trained as a reconstruction problem, but later we can play with the latent vector to generate new outputs.
 Latant space need to be continuous.
   - **Latent vector**: Is modified by adding gaussian noise (normal distribution, mean and std vectors) during training.
   - **Loss**: `loss = recontruction loss + latent loss`